ggabriel96/opzioni/docs/src/user-guide/from-scratch.md

 The result is a map of arguments of what was parsed from the CLI.
 Note that `map` is *not* `constexpr`, since its value depends on runtime information.

+Automatic error handling is provided when calling the call operator of `Program`.
+This means that, if the user gives `curl` some invalid arguments, the default behavior is to terminate the program and show an error message alongside the usage of the program.
+This is explained later, but this behavior can be changed either while keeping the automatic error handling or not.

 ## Get the results

 There are a few ways of getting the results out of the map: